A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 \subsubsection{\ac{FMCW} Radar}

-RCS is determined in part by the antenna used by the radar, and the power and shape of the electromagnetic pulse sent from the radar, along with the antenna's sensitivity to returns from objects.
+Intensity is also determined in part by the antenna used by the radar, and the power and shape of the electromagnetic pulse sent from the radar, along with the antenna's sensitivity to returns from objects.
 Antenna can be classified into two types: transmit antenna (TX) and receive antenna (RX).
 In \ac{FMCW} radar applications, TX antenna are responsible for sending out an RF pulse with linearly increasing frequency, or chirp.
 These chirps reflect off the environment and the returned signals are captured by the RX antenna.
+After the RX antenna receives a chirp, the signal is amplified and mixed, or subtracted, from the corresponding TX chirp to create an \ac{IF}.
+Since both signals have the same slope, the \ac{IF} is a sine wave with a constant frequency.

-While these can sometimes be the same physical antenna element, most \ac{SoC} sensors separate their TX and RX antenna physically, so as to contain multiple TX and RX antenna.
+While the TX and RX antenna can sometimes be the same physical antenna element, most \ac{SoC} sensors separate their TX and RX antenna physically, so as to contain multiple TX and RX antenna.
 Various chirp parameters including the bandwidth, or change between starting and ending frequency, chirp slope, and the inter-chirp duration can lead to varying performance specifications altering detectable range and velocity resolutions, minima, and maxima.

+Range measurements are derived from the time difference between the transmission and reception of a signal.
+Using the speed of light $c$ and the first arrival time $t_0$, the range $d$ can be determined by the equation

+The left portion of \figref{fig:chirp} shows the region where an \ac{IF} signal is generated using green dashed lines.
+The difference between the transmitted and received signal is proportional to a constant frequency ($f_0$) sine wave, $sin(2\pi f_0t + \phi_0)$ spanning from $t_0$ to $T$.

+The frequency $f_0$ is defined as a function of the distance to the target, the duration of the transmitted chirp $T$, and the bandwidth of the transmitted signal $B = F_M-f_m$.
+The bandwidth and transmit time are related to the slope of the chirp $S=B/T$

+This equation can be inverted to solve for the distance as a function of the intermediate frequency \cite{melvin2013principles,iovescu2017fundamentals}.